LaurentTardif/bibliography/devops/condf_etcd/src/site/markdown/SampleConfiguration.md

 ## Conclusion

-WE have mixt several approach, static and dynamic configuration.
+We have mixed several approach, static and dynamic configuration.
 USing a key value store and  environment variables.

 Depending of your situation one, the other or both approache can fit.
 So use the one that minimise duplication and ease maintenance.